softius/resources-resolver/README.md

 $ composer require softius/resources-resolver
 ```

+## Usage

+The following resolvers are made available by this library.

+* `CallableResolver`
+* `FilenameResolver`

-## Strategies
+## Usage: CallableResolver

-Currently there is only one Strategy available, DefaultCallableStrategy.

-In short the DefaultCallableStrategy resolves the following inputs to the associated callable.
-This works for static and non-static methods as well and it relies heavily for a Container to be provided at the selected Strategy.
+It is possible to resolve the following inputs to the associated callable as it is demonstrated below.
+This works for static and non-static methods as well and it relies heavily for a Container to be provided.

 * `App\GreetingController::helloAction` to `[instance of App\GreetingController, 'helloAction']`
 * `::helloAction` to `[instance of calling class, 'helloAction']`
 * `parent::helloAction` to `[parent instance of calling class, 'helloAction']`
 * `App\SomeClass::someStaticMethod` to `['App\SomeClass', 'someStaticMethod']`

-## Usage: Callable

 ### Resolve a non - static method